These feelings won’t go away

 “Okay,” Elizabeth drawled.
 “So that explains why he was pissed at you.”
 She sighed, sitting up straight and tucking her leg underneath her.
 “Let me guess, he can’t come at you directly for derailing his climb up the ladder, but harassing me is a handy way to deal with his annoyance.”

 “He didn’t know yet for sure that I was…going to block him,” Jason told her.
-“He likely suspected it, but now he knows for sure.”
+“He probably suspected it, but now he knows for sure.”

 “Which means he might amp up his annoying behavior.”
 Elizabeth pursed her lips.
 “Yeah, I don’t have time for that in my life.
 We have a week to week tenant lease on most of the rooms at Kelly’s, except for Lucky, because he’s Bobbie’s family.
 But I can give Zander a week’s notice.”
 She looked at him.
 “Or should I not evict him?
 If he’s at Kelly’s, you know where he is.
 You can keep an eye on him.”